 Provided that the seller has been the owner for at least 2 years it is possible, to serve a Section 42 notice to start the lease extension process and assign the benefit of the notice to the purchaser.
 This means that the proposed purchaser can avoid having to wait 2 years for a lease extension.
 Both sets of lawyers will agree to form of assignment.
 The assignment needs to be completed prior to, or at the same time as completion of the disposal of the property.

 Alternatively, it may be possible to agree the lease extension with the freeholder either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the purchaser.

-I own a basement flat in Shinfield and Arborfield, conveyancing was carried out in 1997.
-How much will my lease extension cost?
-Comparable flats in Shinfield and Arborfield with over 90 years remaining are worth £201,000.
-The average or mid-range amount of ground rent is £45 invoiced annually.
-The lease terminates on 21st October 2082
+I purchased a ground floor flat in Shinfield and Arborfield, conveyancing having been completed 3 years ago.
+Can you give me give me an indication of the likely cost of a lease extension?
+Equivalent flats in Shinfield and Arborfield with over 90 years remaining are worth £195,000.
+The ground rent is £45 invoiced every year.
+The lease expires on 21st October 2082

-The figure above a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of comprehensive due diligence.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be other issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information without first getting professional advice.
+The figure that we have given is a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure in the absence of detailed due diligence.
+You should not use the figures in tribunal or court proceedings.
+There may be additional concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Please do not move forward placing reliance on this information without first seeking the advice of a professional.